proksh/atlan-task/README.md

 ### Headlessui

-Headless Ui is used along with tailwind to create interactive components like dropdown and popups
+Headless UI is used along with tailwind to create interactive components like dropdowns and popups

 ### React Icons